bushlab-ucl/DirectNeuralBiasing/README.md

 - `src/rustlib` - Rust code.
 This is where the business logic lives.
 - `src/pythonlib` - Example Python code for importing rust dnb module functions into python projects.
 - `src/cpplib` - C++ code for interfacing with Blackrock NSP system and NPlay.
-Pulls 'extern c' functions from src/Rustlib (wip)

 # Using the `PySignalProcessor` from `DirectNeuralBiasing` in Python